-I was so glad he asked because it reminded me that so much can be implied by a name and that can inadvertently cause someone to feel excluded.
+I was so glad he asked because it reminded me that so much can be implied by a name.
 In this business, there is a constant need to be creative when naming our products.

 So…how African Black Soap works;